 You'd probably expect your stomach to feel sore the day after you'd completed a marathon exercise routine, complete with multiple stomach crunches.
-But if your stomach feels sore even though you haven't exercised, you should look further for the cause and consider scheduling a visit to your physician.
+But if your stomach feels sore even if you haven't exercised, you should look further for the cause and consider scheduling a visit to your physician.

 Sometimes, particular foods such as chocolate or fried foods can trigger heartburn pain.
 Your doctor can diagnose gastroesophageal reflux disease through your description of the symptoms or by using several different medical tests.
 You may be able to treat it through changes in your diet and lifestyle, or your doctor may recommend medication.

-An ulcer -- a hole in the lining of your stomach -- also can trigger stomach soreness that doesn't result from exercise.
+An ulcer — a hole in the lining of your stomach — also can trigger stomach soreness that doesn't result from exercise.
 Years ago, doctors thought ulcers stemmed from too much acid in your stomach.
 But now, it's clear that a form of bacteria called H. pylori causes the vast majority of ulcers, according to Mayo Clinic.

 Your doctor can use ultrasound or another medical imaging test to determine if you have gallstones.
-If you do, your physician may recommend a wait-and-see approach -- in many cases, the pain will subside and you won't need any treatment.
+If you do, your physician may recommend a wait-and-see approach — in many cases, the pain will subside and you won't need any treatment.
 In serious cases or in cases where the gallbladder becomes inflamed or infected, your doctor may recommend surgery to remove it.

-Stress and anxiety can cause stomach soreness that feels remarkably like the soreness you'd experience from overworking your stomach muscles through exercise.
-Your nervous system connects your brain and your gut in ways that scientists don't yet fully understand, and stress or anxiety -- even mild cases -- can slow down your digestive system, especially in particularly sensitive people.
+Stress and anxiety can cause stomach soreness or muscle pain that feels remarkably like the soreness you'd experience from overworking your stomach muscles through exercise.
+Your nervous system connects your brain and your gut in ways that scientists don't yet fully understand, and stress or anxiety — even mild cases — can slow down your digestive system, especially in particularly sensitive people.